The best Super Bowl TV deals

-Super Bowl 53 is just a few short days away, meaning if you're hoping to score a big screen to watch this controversial game play out, time is running out.
+Super Bowl 53 is this weekend, meaning if you're hoping to score a big screen to watch this controversial game play out, time is running out.

 Read more: Watch Super Bowl LIII live online

-Meanwhile, if you really want to go big, you can score a projector -- one capable of projecting a 100-inch image -- for under $450.

-So here's a roundup of the best big-TV (and projector) discounts you can get right now.
+So here's a roundup of the best big-TV discounts you can get right now.
 This may be your last chance to score a sweet TV deal until November!

 Read more: These are our picks for the best TVs for watching Super Bowl LIII